vtex-apps/massive-score-update/docs/README.md

 }
 ```

+---

 ## Credentials

 ### Create appKey y appToken

 To generate app keys in your account, you should follow the instructions seen in the [Application Keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet) article in our Help Center.

+### Create role

+[Create a role](https://help.vtex.com/en/tutorial/perfiles-de-acceso--7HKK5Uau2H6wxE1rH5oRbc) with the following resources and add your user to that role

+- Catalog / Content / Product management
+- Catalog / Content / Product and SKU Management

 ### Convert to JWT

 Make a call with the credentials created.
-The result, if the credentials are valid, will return a token that will be used as the value in the header 'VtexIdclientAutCookie' requested by the massive-stock-update component.
+The result, if the credentials are valid, will return a token that will be used as the value in the header 'VtexIdclientAutCookie' requested by the component.

 ```shell
 curl --location --request POST 'http://vtexid.vtexcommercestable.com.br/api/vtexid/apptoken/login' \